zeddmaxx/zeddmaxx.github.io/_posts/2018-10-15-Jekyll-Hydeout-Github-Pages.md

 Once I got my blog up to speed on GitHub with the URL [azkh93.github.io](https://azkh93.github.io), it was easy to link my personal domain [azharkhan.in](https://azharkhan.in) to it.
 I use GoDaddy to host my domain, so I followed the instructions [here](https://hackernoon.com/how-to-set-up-godaddy-domain-with-github-pages-a9300366c7b).

-I hope this blog will help you get up to speed quickly with GitHub Pages, Jekyll, and Hydeout.
+I hope this blog post will help you get up to speed quickly with GitHub Pages, Jekyll, and Hydeout.
 If you have any questions about my implementation, you can view my entire website on [GitHub](https://github.com/azkh93/azkh93.github.io) or leave a question below.

 ## Further Reading